flakeworks/thinkerflake/README.md

 - **Derive a Solution:** auto-generate a phased plan with priorities, conflicts, and decision points.
 - **Produce Feedback:** document project outcomes, workflow issues, and team insights for future improvements.

-### 3. Decide Between Competing Product Ideas
+### 3. Automate Manufacturing Process

-- **Capture Knowledge:** list market data, feature ideas, and constraints.
+- **Capture Knowledge:** gather specs, constraints, timing data, goals, and prior reports from the production floor.
-- **Model the Problem:** reason through feasibility, market need, and risk tradeoffs.
+- **Model the Problem:** define step dependencies, throughput, safety, quality rules, and scheduling requirements.
-- **Derive a Solution:** generate a roadmap for the selected concept and a revisit plan for the others.
+- **Derive a Solution:** generate control logic and task sequences optimized for speed, safety, and resource use.
-- **Produce Feedback:** note market reactions, performance data, and decision hindsight for future product cycles.
+- **Produce Feedback:** record output data, delays, and insights to improve future automation efforts and redesigns.